nehalineogi/azure-cross-solution-network-architectures/apim/README-mulitregion.md

 # Azure API Management (APIM) Multi-region Architecture

 This architecture shows APIM with multi-region deployment.
 APIM in multi-region mode requires premium tier.
 Note that only the APIM gateway component of API Management is deployed to all regions.
 The developer portal is hosted in the Primary region only.
-Two DNS load balancing options are discussed here - one with the default multi-region deployment and one with Azure Traffic manager for more granular control over the routing
+Two DNS load balancing options are discussed here - one with the default multi-region deployment and one with Azure Traffic manager for more granular control over the routing.

 # Reference Architecture